Rapid AMH Test in Great Yarmouth

 What does the test look for?

-The test measures the concentration of the Anti-Müllerian Hormone (AMH) in your serum, measured in picomoles per litre (pmol/L) or nanograms per millilitre (ng/mL).
-AMH is secreted by the granulosa cells of the small, growing ovarian follicles.
-Since the number of these follicles directly correlates with the number of eggs remaining, the AMH level is one of the best available markers for ovarian reserve.
+The test measures the concentration of Anti-Müllerian Hormone (AMH) in your serum, expressed in picomoles per litre (pmol/L) or nanograms per millilitre (ng/mL).
+AMH is produced by the granulosa cells of small, developing ovarian follicles.
+Because the number of these follicles directly reflects the number of remaining eggs, AMH levels serve as one of the most reliable markers of ovarian reserve.

 Harley Diagnostics

-Your appointment is designed to be quick and straightforward.
-You will meet with a trained professional who will guide you through the process.
+Your appointment is quick and straightforward.
+A trained professional will guide you through the entire process.

 1